-By using the shift it would help put his competitor on the backfoot while he knew he could start getting to work on the inside.
+Using the shift it would help put his competitor on the backfoot while he knew he could start getting to work on the inside.
 I highly recommend you watch the video below by Lee Wylie who demonstrates Duran using the “Killing Shift” technique below:

 Another notable name that loves to use the shift is Gennady Golovkin.
 This is mainly due to his pressure fighting style which works perfectly with this boxing technique.
-Gennady mainly uses this close the distance very quickly setting up his overhand hook while also allowing him to get up close, throw a rear straight punch or hook up close.
+Gennady mainly uses this close-the-distance very quickly setting up his overhand hook while also allowing him to get up close, throw a rear straight punch or hook up close.

-When Kazakh does the shift technique, it usually creates slight panic in his opponent as the shift techniques momentum generates a lot of power due to the quick transfer of weight.
+When Kazakh does the shift technique, it usually creates slight panic in his opponent as the shift technique’s momentum generates a lot of power due to the quick transfer of weight.

 Golovkin quite often will use both the ‘double shift’ and ‘ketchel shift’ as well to cause even more unpredictability in his attacks.
-Check out GGG using shift below against Proksa.
+Check out GGG using the shift below against Proksa.

 In this clip below you will see almost a perfect example of the double shift technique.
 This completely took Jacobs by surprise resulting in a knockout.
 This just shows how devastating this move can truly be!

-This is definitely a move you should limit and to be used when you are trying to catch your opponent off guard or to close the distance quickly.
+This is definitely a move you should limit and be used when you are trying to catch your opponent off guard or to close the distance quickly.

 It is also a great move to use for orthodox vs southpaw and vice versa.
 This is because it unexpectedly puts you in the same stance and body position as them.
-Particularly if you’re orthodox vs southpaw, as it momentarily gives you advantage of them having to adjust to turning southpaw, due to this being very unusual for them.
+Particularly if you’re orthodox vs southpaw, as it momentarily gives you the advantage of them having to adjust to turning southpaw, due to this being very unusual for them.